trinitysc/jekyll-blog/_team/lisa-mcnabb.md

 name: Lisa McNabb
 role: Ministry Staff
 image: /media/team/lisa-mcnabb.jpg
-order: 12
+order: 31
 banner: false
 ---
-Lisa is married to Steve and also working for the church in a volunteer capacity.
-She is focusing on helping us share Jesus with our friends and families.
+Lisa is married to Steve, and together they have three children.
+Lisa helps us think through how we as a church can join in Jesus’ mission to the world.
+She is particularly focused on helping us grow in sharing Jesus with our friends, families, and wider community.